Steve Xerri has been a teacher, musician and designer. He is now dividing his time between making pots and writing poems.

 He started writing for his school magazine, took verses along to his college poetry reading group as a student, contributed pieces to his students’ magazines when he was a teacher, and in his days as a designer would sneak into a spare office at lunchtime to compose more poems, which were destined to languish in his desk drawer.

-His words had only received anything like wide exposure when he sang them on a pair of John Peel sessions with the band he belonged to – until he began seriously to pursue publication in online and print magazines three years ago, and to participate in the pleasures of workshopping with his local Poetry Society Stanza.
+His words had only received anything like wide exposure when he sang them on a pair of John Peel sessions with the band he belonged to – until he began seriously to pursue publication in online and print magazines four years ago, and to participate in the pleasures of workshopping with his local Poetry Society Stanza.

 He won the title of Canterbury Festival Poet of the Year 2017 and the Sentinel Literary Quarterly Poetry Competition in May 2019.